 38.5” L x 18” D x 36”H

-A tenchog is a chest for storing religious articles.
-Its surface can be partitioned off to be used as an altar table upon which statues, offerings and books can be placed.
-The interior would serve as storage for ritual items that are not in use, and for offering substances such as incense.
-If the tenchog is a simple one in a lama’s private room or in the home of a family of modest means, part of the interior might be used for general storage.
-One with so much ornate decoration and gilding would likely be in the chapel of a temple or prayer room of a member of the elite class, as gilding is labor intensive and very expensive.
+A “tenchog” is a chest for storing religious items such as incense and other offerings, ritual vessels, scriptures and books.
+Its surface can be used as an altar table upon which deity statues can be placed.
+If the chest is a simple one in a lama’s private room or in the home of a family of modest means, part of the interior would be used for general storage.
+One with so much ornate decoration and gilding would likely be in a lama’s private dwelling or the prayer room of a prestigious person.

 In Tibet, deep colors like red, green, yellow and blue were the colors used for decorating furniture before the late 19th century.
 This chest has main frame members painted in red and all recessed drawer front panels and side panels with a green background decorated on top with gilded floriated designs.
 The top is made with a thick plank which extends over a wide band with a frieze of gilded deep-carved wandering-clouds design (meaning a wish for blessings from above) between beaded top and bottom edges.
 This decorative band continues around the corners to the sides.